What is a PSD File? (And How to Open It)

 A PSD file is an Adobe Photoshop Document - the native file format for Adobe Photoshop.
 If someone sends you a .psd file, they've likely sent you a layered design file that was created in Photoshop.

 Need to open a PSD file right now?
-Use the LinkyHost PSD Viewer to preview any PSD file instantly in your browser — no Photoshop or software install needed.
+Use the Linkyhost PSD Viewer to preview any PSD file instantly in your browser — no Photoshop or software install needed.

 PSD File Basics